Ranglong people

-Ranglong is an ethnic people belonging to the Kuki people.
+Ranglong is an ethnic people belonging to the Hmaric languages.
 The majority of the Ranglong people live in a small and densely packed area in the northeastern part of India, mainly in the border areas of Tripura, Assam and Mizoram.

 History

 The term Ranglong is used interchangeably with Langrong by different scholars and writers.
 For instance, G. H. Damant and G. A. Grierson used the term Ranglong, while C. A. Soppitt used Langrong.
 At present, the people identify themselves with the term Ranglong, although some of their co-related ethnic tribes like the Mizo and Thadou use Langrong.

 G.H.
 Damant categorized Ranglong with the Old Kukis of the greater Tibeto-Burman language family.
 Some of the ethnic tribes that speak those languages are the Biate, Khelma, Rangkhol, Koren, Aimol, and Chiru peoples, among others.
 The categories of Old and New Kuki are used to identify them in relation to their period of migration and contact with the plain population of northeast India.

 In trying to distinguish between the two Kuki groups, G.A.
 Grierson further said, 'Not only do their customs and institutions differ considerably, but their languages are separated by a large group of dialects in the Lushai and Chin Hills.
 The so-called New Kukis are, so far as we can see, a Chin tribe, most closely related to the inhabitants of the Northern Chin Hills, while the Old Kukis are related the tribes more to the south'.

 Since the Ranglong tribe is Old Kuki, their origin and phases of migration are the same as other Kuki-Chin ethnic groups.
 They were believed to have migrated from some Chinese provinces to Myanmar and to northeast India.
 The Ranglongs used to chant in a folk song, "Nei omna Durnai phai", meaning "our place of settlement is Durnai Valley".
 Durnai Valley is believed to be the Kabaw Valley of present-day Myanmar (formerly Burma).
 There is no tangible evidence as to why the Ranglongs migrated from the Kabaw Valley of Burma.
 G. H. Damant said that the so-called Kukis "are a migratory race, living by jhum cultivation and preferring the densest forests".
 After their migration from the Kabaw Valley, they entered the Champhai district of Mizoram (then Lushai Hills) from approximately 1200 to 1300 CE.